 A further document titled Threads of Research (D) was created to analyse specific themes.
 Each reference was placed into corresponding sections, depending on the thread it fit within.
 The three main thread topics were Position, Nature of Care Responsibilities, and Identities, reflecting in this our earlier research on the topic which shows that these three dimensions play a significant role in the processes which render in/visible and mis/recognise carers’ lives (AUTHOR).
 The Position category included sub-categories such as academics, students, leader and managers, as well as those in other professional and ancillary positions.
 The Nature of Care Responsibilities category set out the range of care responsibilities spoken about in these research studies and included elderly parents, parenting for children, including adult children and those with Special Educational Needs and Disability (SEND) and health issues, siblings/friends/grandchildren/parents/other individual, and animal companions.
 This categorisation was one that grew as the literature search progressed and it became obvious that care and caring responsibilities were not as clear cut as sometimes suggested, but rather a wider scope that includes many different scenarios.
 The Identities category included aspects as diverse as social class, SEND, sexuality, ethnic minority, gender, sole parenting, and pregnancy/miscarriage.
-It was crucial to this project to categorise our findings into these equity areas to enable us to identify which voices are being silenced.
+It was crucial to this project to categorise our findings into these equity areas to enable us to identify which perspectives are being overlooked.

 Reference IDs were placed in as many corresponding categories as needed to enable a thematic analysis to take place which, in turn, began to show clear lines of correlation between carers and social in/justices.
 The references uploaded in the RefWorks bibliographic software were cross referenced into two folders: one for caring responsibilities as a whole and secondly, grouped by authors, as a way to capture at a glance which voices dominate the field.
 This was to observe any trends in researchers and to identify any potential experts within the field.
 Finally, a list of references suggested by colleagues was also added to this document to maintain accountability of the trail.